oliveigah/klife_protocol/README.md

 # Klife Protocol

-Pure elixir implementation of the kafka protocol
+Elixir implementation of the kafka protocol

 ## Installation